mrlgb/splice_site_prediction/README.md

 ## Dataset
 This model uses the dataset specified in [HS3D](http://www.sci.unisannio.it/docenti/rampone/).

-true and false splite site files shall be saved in ./data directory
+true and false splice site files shall be saved in ./data directory

 ## Dependencies
 Pytorch for python 3.x should be installed.
+Please follow instructions on [official page](https://pytorch.org/get-started/locally/).

 To install all the other packages:
 ```
 pip install ipdb, scikit-learn, tqdm, numpy